iguananaut/iguananaut.net/content/personal/where-ive-been.rst

-I spent most of my free time in the spring semester of 2014 working on an independent project for my master's degree that I named `PyQC <https://bitbucket.org/embray/pyqc>`_ (not to be confused with an ESO project apparently called pyQC--I'm pretty confident I had the name first though).
+I spent most of my free time in the spring semester of 2014 working on an independent project for my master's degree that I named `PyQC <https://bitbucket.org/embray/pyqc>`_ (not to be confused with an ESO project apparently called pyQC—I'm pretty confident I had the name first though).
 This started as a project for my Quantum Information class, but there were still many possibilities for further development once the class was over, hence the independent project.
 I worked on this a bit into the summer as well,